learningequality/ricecooker/docs/platform/content_workflows.md

     `https://studio.learningequality.org/content/databases/{channel_id}.sqlite3`
     the first time a channel is PUBLISH-ed a secret token is generated that can be used to import the channel in Kolibri.
-  - `(4)`: the next step is to import your channel into a Kolibri instance.
+  - `IMPORT`: the next step is to import your channel into a Kolibri instance.
 You can use Kolibri installed on your local machine or an online demo server.
     Admin (`devowner` user) credentials for the demo server will be provided for you so that you can import and update the channel every time you push a new version.
     Follow these steps to import your channel `Device` > `IMPORT` > `KOLIBRI STUDIO (online)` > `Try adding a token`, add the channel token, select all nodes > `IMPORT`.
-  - `(5)`: You can now go to the Kolibri Learn tab and preview your channel to see it the way learners will see it.
+  - `REVIEW`: You can now go to the Kolibri Learn tab and preview your channel to see it the way learners will see it.
 Take the time to click around and browse the content to make sure everything works as expected.
 Update the notion card and leave a comment.
 For example "First draft of channel uploaded to demo server."